immersive-web/webxr-ar-module/explainer.md

   if (vrSession) {
     let pose = vrSession.getDisplayPose(frameOfRef);

-    // Is it an exclusive session?
-If so draw the scene in stereo if (vrSession.createParameters.exclusive) {
+    // Do we have exclusive access to the display?
+If so draw the in stereo. if (vrSession.createParameters.exclusive) {
       // Draw the left eye's view of the scene to the left half of the canvas. gl.viewport(0, 0, glCanvas.width * 0.5, glCanvas.height);